 - Load: The transformed data is then loaded to the warehouse.

 Now the data warehouse can be assumed as an integrated database having data from various sources.
 From this data warehouse, subtypes are created which are called data marts.
 These have data related to different departments like marketing and sales.
 If a separate analysis has to be performed department-wise, then it can be analyzed easily.
-We will discuss more about data marts in the up-coming section.
+We will discuss data marts in more detail in the next section.

 A data warehouse can be classified as: